11 Outer Quad Exercises & Trick To Hit Outer Thighs (Big Quad Sweep Secret)

 Ascending involves driving into the floor and standing back up.
 Quads and glutes should be tensed at the beginning positioning.

-Tips to emphasize the outer quad: Taking a narrow stance will help emphasize the outer quad to develop an impressive quad sweep.
+Tips to emphasize the outer quad: Taking a narrow stance will help emphasize the outer quad to develop an impressive quad definition.

 Factors To Optimize When Growing Your Quads

-In addition to performing the aforementioned exercises, the lifters will need to optimize aspects of their training program that will complement the strength training, allowing them to get the glorious and coveted quad sweep.
+In addition to performing the aforementioned exercises, the lifters will need to optimize aspects of their training program that will complement the strength training, allowing them to achieve the glorious and coveted well-defined quadriceps.
 These these include maintaining sufficient calorie intake, consuming enough protein, ensuring enough exercise frequency and paying attention to the range of motion (ROM).

 Sufficient Calories